sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 ![](rke.png)

-Rancher Kubernetes Engine, which we will call RKE afterwards, is the tool that will allow us to install a Kubernetes cluster on the virtual machines we have just created.
+Rancher Kubernetes Engine, which we will call RKE afterwards, is the tool that will allow us to install a Kubernetes cluster on the virtual machine we have just created.

 It has several significant advantages over other Kubernetes installation methods: